How to watch San Francisco Giants vs. Colorado Rockies

-The San Francisco Giants take on the Colorado Rockies at Coors Field tonight in Colorado.
+The San Francisco Giants go for another sweep against the Colorado Rockies today at Coors Field.

-Taking the mound for the Giants will be Alex Cobb, who enters tonight’s game with a 3.98 ERA, 2.17 FIP with 28 strikeouts to eight walks in 20.1 innings pitched.
-His last start was also against the Rockies last Wednesday, in which he allowed only one run on three hits, with six strikeouts and two walks in five and a third innings.
+Taking the mound for the Giants will be Logan Webb, who enters today’s game with a 3.48 ERA, 2.93 FIP, with 28 strikeouts to 11 walks in 41.1 innings pitched.
+His last start was against the St. Louis Cardinals on Friday, in which he had more success than he’d had in his last few starts, allowing only one run on three hits with one strikeout and two walks in six innings pitched.

-Starting for the Rockies will be Chad Kuhl, who enters tonight’s game with a 2.88 ERA, 3.54 FIP, with 30 strikeouts to 12 walks in 34.1 innings pitched.
-His last start was the same game as Cobb’s, in which he allowed five runs on seven hits, with eight strikeouts and three walks in four and two thirds innings pitched.
+He’ll be facing off against Kyle Freeland, who enters today’s game with a 4.91 ERA, 4.24 FIP, with 26 strikeouts to 11 walks in 36.2 innings pitched.
+Freeland’s last start was against the Kansas City Royals on Friday, in which he allowed eight runs (six earned) on 12 hits, with zero strikeouts and two walks in four and two thirds innings pitched.

+Players to watch for will be Wilmer Flores, Austin Slater and Evan Longoria, who each have a home run against Freeland with a high .200s average in 20+ at bats.
+Honestly, half of the roster has a home run off of Freeland, but that’s Coors Field for you.

 Lineups